 These photos are from the LIFE Magazine Photo Archive.

 Jeeps shipped fully assembled from Toledo were apparently not crated (see CJ-3Bs at the Port of Toledo.)
 This 1962 photo taken by the Toledo Blade shows a dockload of M606s (CJ-3Bs with military accessories) heading for Iran.
-Anybody know what parts would be in the box in front of the grille?
 According to The Blade the photo was actually taken at Presque Isle, Michigan, on 22 November 1962.

 The Jeeps carry a Mutual Defense Assistance Program sticker (130K PNG) on the side.
 Shipments of M606s exported as military aid under the MDAP accounted for a substantial percentage of the limited CJ-3B production in the 1960s.

 The other end of the line: another shot from the LIFE Archive shows a couple of CJ-3Bs, along with some Ford trucks and station wagons, loaded onto rail cars at a dock in Guatemala in 1953.
 The workers here are not headed out on strike, but headed for their lunch break.
 Photo by Cornell Capa.